Ryuichi Kiyonari: MotoGP

+Throughout 2002 and 2003, Kiyonari was employed by the Honda Racing Corporation as their official test rider.
+Main rider Daijiro Kato was killed in the 2003 Japanese motorcycle Grand Prix, meaning Gresini Racing would need a second rider.
+Kiyonari received a telephone call from team principal Fausto Gresini to move to MotoGP started from 2003 French motorcycle Grand Prix until the remainder of the season.
+There were eight minor points finishes, leaving him 20th overall with a best of 11th.

 By season

 British Superbike Championship

 After coming 6th overall in the British Superbike Championship in 2004, Kiyonari won the first four races of 2005, before injuring his ankle in a heavy crash in round 5.
 He was back for round 9, and retook the championship lead from teammate Michael Rutter, but eventually was overhauled by the improving Ducati of Lavilla and he finished the season runner up.
 Kiyonari also raced in the Valencia Grand Prix for Sito Pons' Camel Honda team, finishing in the points.

-In 2006, A double victory at Silverstone in the penultimate round kept Kiyonari in close contention for the title.
+In 2006, q double victory at Silverstone in the penultimate round kept Kiyonari in close contention for the title.
 However, in the double point final round at Brands Hatch, after a win in race one (he was leading when Shane Byrne's heavy crash caused a stoppage.
 Kiyonari only needed to finish third in the final race.
 Kiyonari finished 2nd in the shortened race behind Haslam, thus winning the championship by 8 points.

 The 2007 season started at Brands Hatch, with Jonathan Rea and Leon Camier performing better on their Hondas.
 However, Kiyonari took a double win in round three, and a further win in race 2 at Oulton Park, to lie second to Lavilla after four rounds.
 Finally, Kiyonari defended his British champion at Brands Hatch to win the championship for the second time in succession.